 The ‘helicopter parents‘ combine overprotection with excessive control over their children, something not very beneficial, which prevents children from learning to face problems and to be autonomous.

-Children educated in this way may have less initiative and little motivation for studies, and not develop their creativity well.
+Children educated in this way may have less initiative and little motivation for studies and not develop their creativity well.
 In addition, they often refuse to acknowledge their mistakes, their tolerance for frustration is very low, and they do not take responsibility for their actions or their own well-being, becoming irritated or reacting aggressively if the people in their environment do not attend to their wishes.

 What are the best parenting practices?

-Experts suggest that it is appropriate to scold children when we want to correct inappropriate behavior, explaining the reasons why the limits are established, although it points out that learning is more effective if the child assumes a natural consequence of their behavior, For example, if you do not complete homework or a task that you must do on time, you will not be able to go to the park or play with your friends.
+Experts suggest that it is appropriate to scold children when we want to correct inappropriate behavior, explaining the reasons why the limits are established, although it points out that learning is more effective if the child assumes a natural consequence of their behavior; for example, if you do not complete homework or a task that you must do on time, you will not be able to go to the park or play with your friends.

 With the app, parents can see the Web behavior of their kids and see the URLs they visit along with the web pages saved as bookmarks or favorites in their browser.
-With that, parents can see their call logs, SMS history, Contacts, apps installed on their phone, their location details and much more.
+With that, parents can see their call logs, SMS history, Contacts, apps installed on their phone, their location details, and much more.
 To explore the features of this app, give it a free try.
-To get the trial version, go now to the iTunes on your phone and download the app from there.
+To get the trial version, go now to iTunes on your phone and download the app from there.